Digital Basics III - Output

 File Formats for Output

 JPG - The jpg file as an output format allows the photographer to compress the file information in 12 optional quality settings after other processing steps have been taken in the editing software.
 Compressing the information, even in the highest quality setting, substantially reduces the size of the file.
 This makes the format popular for web and email images, but less desirable as an archiving medium as it removes image information in the process of compression.
-Even so, files for output to the printer can be made into jpg files as the initial step reveals little loss either on screen or on a print.
+Files for output to the printer can be made into jpg files if saved at high quality as the initial step reveals little loss either on screen or on a print.
 Jpg files should be made in addition to full sized Tif files or native Photoshop PSD files for archiving purposes, not in place of them.

-PNG - The png was ignored for a long time as it was initally seen as a GIF replacement.
-However, it supports transparency and 24 bit color making it more image friendly than the GIF.
-The logos on my web site are PNG files as they are against transparent backgrounds and can be placed over any color without having a field of their own around the text.
+PNG - supports transparency and 24 bit color making it more image friendly than the GIF.
+Logos on websites are often PNG files as the transparent backgrounds and can be placed over any color without having a field of their own around the text.

 Other Formats - There are other special formats available for specific needs that are of little value to everyday photography, and you may never use more than what are mentioned above.
 Outside of the above formats, there are also proprietary formats that come with some imaging software provided free by some less expensive cameras.
 They are best avoided as they will not be usable by others, and may not even be usable by you as you move into better software.
 Keep it simple and stick with the formats described above.